DataSentics/dsacademy-adform/README.md

 - Because data will be expanding "endlesly" create store them using partitioning (use best column(s) ) or/and bucketing.
 - Should there be streaming or not?

+And more:
+- Identify how many unique bots are there (if any) and how many non-bots for each day
+ - Somewhere in data you can find `PublisherDomain` (that's place, where advertisement was shown and we have data about it) - find TOP 10 pages that shown any advert for any day, for any week and for any month
+- There are also `UserSettingsVars` and it contains `countryid` - even without any decoding table, find again TOP 10 countries from where people went to our pages
+- Youu can find interesting values inside `metadata_devices` - aggregate them and show graph(s) for whole dataset that show dependency using specific device in specific hour

 ### Technical notes

 - Create and work in your own branch, derived from the `main` branch.